NAVEENWODEYAR/webS/README.md

 "# webS"
-Trying to   creatre a sample website with bootstrap and html.,
+Trying to creatre a sample website with bootstrap and html., Everything from the websites.,